Emilie Louise Gossiaux

-Emilie Louise Gossiaux (born 1989, Metairie) is an American multidisciplinary artist who lives and works in New York City.
-She creates drawings, ceramics, and installations.
+Emilie Louise Gossiaux (born 1989) is an American multidisciplinary artist who lives and works in New York City.
+They create drawings, ceramics, and installations.

-Her work engages with themes of interdependence and the entanglements of humans and animals, in conversation with the scholarship of Donna Haraway and recent work in disability studies.
-A 2022 Brooklyn Rail review of her exhibition Significant Otherness described Gossiaux's sculptures and drawings as "...shot through with the radical intimacy that accompanies recognition of our mutual enmeshment."
-She has been recognized with numerous awards.
-In 2023, Gossiaux and Georgina Kleege held a public conversation on her work.
-Institutions where her work has been shown include MoMA PS1, the Queens Museum, SculptureCenter, Kunsthall Trondheim, and the Museum Für Moderne Kunst, Frankfurt.
+Gossiaux's work engages with themes of interdependence and the entanglements of humans and animals, in conversation with the scholarship of Donna Haraway and recent work in disability studies.
+A 2022 Brooklyn Rail review of their exhibition Significant Otherness described Gossiaux's sculptures and drawings as "...shot through with the radical intimacy that accompanies recognition of our mutual enmeshment."
+They have been recognized with numerous awards.
+In 2023, Gossiaux and Georgina Kleege held a public conversation on their work.
+Institutions where their work has been shown include the Whitney Museum, MoMA PS1, the Queens Museum, SculptureCenter, Kunsthall Trondheim, and the Museum Für Moderne Kunst, Frankfurt.

 Life

 Gossiaux was born in Metairie, Louisiana, near New Orleans, and raised in the nearby suburb of Terrytown.
-She became interested in art at a young age, but in high school she preferred printmaking and etching to drawing.
-She began losing her hearing at age five, which worsened as she grew older.
-While attending Cooper Union, she moved into an apartment in Bushwick, Brooklyn with her then-boyfriend in 2009.
+They became interested in art at a young age, but in high school they preferred printmaking and etching to drawing.
+They began losing their hearing at age of five, which worsened as they grew older.
 In May 2010, Gossiaux underwent an operation to receive a cochlear implant.

-In October 2010, Gossiaux was hit by a truck while riding her bicycle in Brooklyn, resulting in cardiac arrest, "a traumatic brain injury, a stroke and multiple fractures in her head, pelvis and leg".
-Initially unresponsive at Bellevue Hospital, medical staff told her parents she would likely not recover.
-However, Gossiaux became responsive over a month after the accident, and was transferred to NYU Langone Medical Center’s Rusk Institute of Rehabilitation Medicine.
-The accident did leave her blind.
-The story of her recovery was profiled in a 2011 Radiolab episode which has been recognized for its storytelling and emotional impact.
+In October 2010, Gossiaux was hit by a truck while riding their bicycle in Brooklyn, resulting in cardiac arrest, a stroke, and multiple fractures in their head, pelvis and leg.
+Initially unresponsive at Bellevue Hospital, medical staff told their parents they would most likely not recover.
+However, Gossiaux became responsive over a month after the accident, and was transferred to the NYU Langone Medical Center’s Rusk Institute of Rehabilitation Medicine.
+The crash left them blind.
+The story of their recovery was profiled in a 2011 Radiolab episode which has been recognized for its storytelling and emotional impact.
 Gossiaux's description of being in a coma had an impact on Ira Glass.
-In 2016, during her recovery, she was profiled on the Today show.
+In 2016, during their recovery, they were profiled on the Today show.

-Gossiaux went on to graduate from Cooper Union in 2014 with a BFA, and began attending graduate school at Yale University in 2017, where she graduated with an MFA in sculpture in 2019.
+Gossiaux went on to graduate from Cooper Union in 2014 with a BFA, and began attending graduate school at Yale University in 2017, where they graduated with an MFA in sculpture in 2019.

-To adapt to losing her sight, she received 11 months of rehabilitation training at BLIND Incorporated in Minneapolis.
-During her training, she began working with clay as a medium.
+To adapt to losing their sight, they received 11 months of rehabilitation training at BLIND Incorporated in Minneapolis.
+During their training, they began working with clay as a medium.

-She considers herself to be a disability rights activist.
+They consider themselves to be a disability rights activist.